 - Low habitual self-compassion and high self-criticism are related to a higher risk of depression (Ehret, Joorman, & Berking, 2014).

-- Self-compassion is linked to various aspects of general well-being, such as (Neff et al., 2007).
+- Self-compassion can be linked to various aspects of general wellbeing, such as happiness, optimism, positive affect, wisdom, personal initiative, curiosity and exploration (Neff et al., 2007).

 - Self-compassion reduces burnout and fosters important adaptive qualities among medical professionals (Mills & Chapman, 2016).

 - Self-compassion buffers the negative impact of stress (Allen & Leary, 2010).

 Resilience is defined as “the process of, capacity for, or outcome of successful adaptation despite challenging or threatening circumstances” (Masten, Best, & Garmezy, 1990).
 It is a type of mental armor that protects individuals from the impact of adversity.
 Along with promoting wellbeing and social connectedness, there is reason to believe that compassion also fosters resilience.

 In their review article, Peters and Calvo (2014) describe compassion as the act of being sensitive to the suffering of others.
 The authors further note that compassion represents a form of affiliation that motivates us to help those in need.
 It is in this way that “compassion triggers positive affect in the face of suffering and therefore contributes to resilience and wellbeing” (Peters and Calvo, 2014, p.
 48).

 Resilience has also been proposed as important for reducing the likelihood of ‘compassion fatigue’ – which occurs among workers who deal with high trauma patients (i.e., social workers, hospice nurses, oncologists, rape victim counselors, etc.).